 This budget item includes grant funds passed through to subrecipients, with the required match being the subrecipients' responsibility and thus not part of VCTC's budget.
 In recent years the amount of grant money administered by VCTC has been reduced due to the winding-down of Proposition 1B, the statewide transportation bond measure approved by the voters in 2006.
 The FTA grant funds are also reduced due to the spending down of existing grants.
-However, the Fiscal Year 2017/2018 Program of Projects (POP) has not yet been developed, so the final version of the budget will be increased to incorporate funds that the Commission approves in the POP.
+This final version of the budget has been increased by \$3,636,500 to include projects that are being programmed in the Fiscal Year 2017/2018 Program of Projects (POP).